george-pearson/website-jekyll/_posts/2019-02-09-hello-world.md

 ## Jekyll and GitHub Pages

 So you want to know how I made this site right?
-Well initially I was thinking of using what I know from work - C# [ASP.NET MVC](https://dotnet.microsoft.com/apps/aspnet/mvc).
+Well initially I was thinking of using what I know from work - C# <a href="https://dotnet.microsoft.com/apps/aspnet/mvc" class="blue-link">ASP.NET MVC</a>.
 But I figured it would be better if I learnt something new and all that server side setup and maintenance seemed like a pain.
-After a recommendation from a friend I found that GitHub offers **free hosting** for websites running [GitHub Pages](https://pages.github.com/).
+After a recommendation from a friend I found that GitHub offers **free hosting** for websites running <a class="blue-link" href="https://pages.github.com/">GitHub Pages</a>.
 This seemed perfect for what I needed and no server side hassle!
-From GitHub Pages I was directed to [Jekyll](https://jekyllrb.com/).
-Jekyll is an amazing open source blogging tool, which among other things has inbuilt support for [Markdown](https://daringfireball.net/projects/markdown/) making writing blog posts a breeze[^1].
+From GitHub Pages I was directed to <a href="https://jekyllrb.com/" class="blue-link">Jekyll</a>.
+Jekyll is an amazing open source blogging tool, which among other things has inbuilt support for <a href="https://daringfireball.net/projects/markdown/" class="blue-link">Markdown</a> making writing blog posts a breeze[^1].

-Here's an example of the JavaScript markdown which uses [Pygments](http://pygments.org/):
+Here's an example of the JavaScript markdown which uses <a href="https://pypi.org/project/Pygments/" class="blue-link">Pygments</a>:
 ```javascript
 (function() {
     console.log("Hello World! 😊");
 })();
 ```

-Jekyll also has a great HTML templating through use of [includes](https://jekyllrb.com/docs/includes/) and [layouts](https://jekyllrb.com/docs/step-by-step/04-layouts/) which help keep your project well structured.
+Jekyll also has a great HTML templating through use of <a href="https://jekyllrb.com/docs/includes/" class="blue-link">includes</a> and <a href="https://jekyllrb.com/docs/step-by-step/04-layouts/" class="blue-link">layouts</a> which help keep your project well structured.

 ## Sass and Gulp
-At work we predominantly use CSS libraries like [Bootstrap](https://getbootstrap.com/), but one thing I decided fairly early on was that I was going to develop all the CSS myself to improve my front-end skills.
-After a bit of online research I decided I was going to use the [Sass](https://sass-lang.com/) CSS templating language.
+At work we predominantly use CSS libraries like <a href="https://getbootstrap.com/" class="blue-link">Bootstrap</a>, but one thing I decided fairly early on was that I was going to develop all the CSS myself to improve my front-end skills.
+After a bit of online research I decided I was going to use the <a href="https://sass-lang.com/" class="blue-link">Sass</a> CSS templating language.
 Here's the Sass for those crazy blue links:
 ```css
 $color--skyblue: #00c1c1;
 $color--white: #fff;